-Handouts - The outline may direct you to a Handout at specific points in the lecture sequence.
+Handouts - At certain points in the lecture sequence, the outline may direct you to a Handout.
 This usually occurs when there are illustrations or broad physiological processes where the outline may be inadequate.
 Here, the handout will contain the text and images necessary to master a more complex topic under discussion.
 Topics covered this way tend to be of great importance and require careful consideration.

 Image Bank - A link to an Image Bank will support a visual approach to the lecture content.
 Students who make their study visual tend to excel beyond students who lean solely on notes and written text.
 In the image bank, you will see internet searches for particular images.
 You will also find images of particular relevance to your understanding of the material.
 PowerPoint documents for the lecture are also located there.
-It is important to note that some of these images may be copyright-protected and may only be used for your own educational benefit.
+It is important to note that some of these images may be copyright protected and, therefore, may only be used for your own educational benefit.
 They are not to be shared with others outside of this course.

 Video Support - A Video Support link that leads to videos providing detailed coverage of the material presented in the lecture sequence.

 These have unquestionably been former students' favorite "go-to" when learning the material.
-These videos may have two forms: 1.
-An actual in-class lecture from a previous semester.
-2. A "desktop" lecture, where I present material from my office using video presentation tools.
+These videos may be of two forms: 1.
+An actual inclass lecture from a previous semester.
+2. A "desktop" lecture, where I present material from my office using video tools available to me.

 There is an important caveat here, however.
 If something is on the outline, you need to know it.
-If it is not presented in the lecture (rarely does this happen), use your text or other resources to master the topic or point.
-Also, in some videos, images used may be copyright-protected.
+If it is not presented in the lecture (rarely happens), use your text or other resources to master the topic or point.

+In some of the videos, images used may be copyright protected.